Dimeiza/Assistants/README.md

 ```
 Your credentiail JSON filename:
 Your Google Cloud Console Project-Id:
-Product Name of your device:
+Device Model ID of your device:
 ```

 4. Wait to finish script.